-MLAS's revenue is generated by the recharge of costs it incurs on behalf of other Group companies and fees earned for undertaking administration activities.
+MLAS's revenue is generated by fees earned for undertaking administration activities and the recharge of costs it incurs on behalf of other Group companies .
 These activities resulted in a profit for the current year.
-The Directors are satisfied with the company's performance, are encouraged by the opportunities open to it, and will continue to develop the administration business.
+The Directors are satisfied with the company's performance, are encouraged by the opportunities open to it, and will continue to develop the administration business further.